dmison/warcry/content/rules/attackactions.md

  3. target is
       - within 1/2 inch of platform edge which is not enclosed by an obsatcle
       - climbing stairs or ladder
- 4. target does not gave the <Runemark mark="Fly" /> runemark
+ 4. target does not have the <Runemark mark="Fly" /> runemark

 the targets player rolls d6: on a one, the target has fallen over the edge or from its climbing position.